Substitute Teaching in Pennsylvania

 valid for one (1) school year.
 A district can request unlimited

-Pennsylvania educators with inactive certificates may only substitute for up to a total of 90 days per school year.
+Pennsylvania educators with inactive certificates may substitute for up to a total of 180 days per school year.

 Private schools in Pennsylvania also hire substitute teachers, however, private schools may have different requirements for substitute teachers – please contact the school directly for more information on their specific requirements.